L1nwatch/FengDock/README.md

 ### Development Workflow Notes

-- Prefer the project virtualenv (`.venv`) for local commands, e.g. `PYTHONPATH=. .venv/bin/pytest` and `.venv/bin/playwright install`.
-The CI pipeline mirrors this environment.
+- **Use the repo virtualenv**: run tooling as `PYTHONPATH=. .venv/bin/pytest`, `.venv/bin/playwright install`, etc. `uv sync` keeps it up to date and the CI job mirrors the same environment.
-- When touching frontend JavaScript under `static/`, always bump the `?v=` cache-buster in the corresponding HTML templates (`tools/*.html`) so browsers pull the latest bundle.
+- **Frontend cache busting**: whenever `static/**` JS/CSS changes, bump the `?v=` query string in the relevant template under `tools/` so browsers fetch the new asset.
-- Adding new public routes typically requires updating `deploy/Caddyfile` (to proxy the path) and ensuring the runtime image copies any new static assets or templates referenced by the route.
-- Before pushing, run the full suite with `PYTHONPATH=. .venv/bin/pytest`; the GitHub Actions workflow does the same to gate deployments.
+- **Proxy awareness**: new routes or static pages usually need a matching stanza in `deploy/Caddyfile`, plus the runtime Dockerfile must copy any new templates/assets.
+- **Tests before push**: `PYTHONPATH=. .venv/bin/pytest` (this runs unit + Playwright UI tests).
+CI blocks deployments if the suite fails.
+- **Private board password**: use environment variable `PRIVATE_PAGE_PASSWORD_HASH` (SHA-256 hex) for `/board/manage`; during local tinkering export it manually, in CI we hash the `PRIVATE_PAGE_PASSWORD` secret.

+Loblaws board specifics:

+- `/board` shows read-only cards sorted by active sales first, with duplicates deduplicated by `product_code`.
+- `/board/manage` accepts the hashed token (via `?token=` prompt) and exposes add/delete/refresh controls.
+The frontend carries the token into fetch calls.

 To run the stack with Caddy locally: